Are you curious about what is the capital of Turkey? If you’re thinking Ankara then you’re right on target!

 The city has many archaeological sites from these different eras that are worth exploring.

-Today, Ankara is the capital of Turkey and continues to be an important cultural center in the region.
+Today, Ankara is located in the Central Anatolia Region of Turkey and continues to be an important cultural center throughout the region.

 One of my favorite things I noticed as I wandered the streets of Ankara was the way different areas looked and felt.